mounikaponugoti/Be-A-Markdown-Pro/README.md

 This is a new line.

 As expected, both the sentances are in the same line instead of in different lines. <br/> Now the question is, how to insert line breaks?
 In this section, I will walk you through multiple ways to include the line breaks.
-Plese keep in mind that some of the options are not good to practice <br/>
+Plese keep in mind that some of the options are not good to practice. <br/>

 - By using `<br/>`:
 ```